FullStack-HY/FullStack-Hy.github.io/src/content/3/en/part3a.md

 ### REST

-Let's expand our application so that it provides the RESTful HTTP API as [json-server](https://github.com/typicode/json-server#routes).
+Let's expand our application so that it provides the same RESTful HTTP API as [json-server](https://github.com/typicode/json-server#routes).

 Representational State Transfer, aka REST, was introduced in 2000 in Roy Fielding's [dissertation](https://www.ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm).
 REST is an architectural style meant for building scalable web applications.